Available

 Hi everyone, my name is Louie

-Although shy at first, this sweet kitty adores people and truly loves being close to his humans.
-Louie enjoys spending his time near you—whether that’s lying curled up beside you, sitting like a little sphinx nearby, or following you from room to room just to be part of the action.
+This sweet kitty adores people and truly loves being close to his humans.
+Whether that’s lying curled up beside you, sitting like a little sphinx nearby, or following you from room to room just to be part of the action.

 He also has a playful, curious side and loves to burn off energy after meals by zooming around with small balls or toy mice.
 He could go to a home with older children who understand how to respect his space.

-If you think Louie sounds like the perfect fit for your home, please fill out an expression of interest form.
-He is currently in foster care so meet and greets are by appointment only.
+Louie is currently in foster care so meet and greets are by appointment only.

 Expression of Interest Form